On Page SEO Optimization Guide 2025

 - Compress images to reduce file size without sacrificing quality.

 - Use appropriate image formats (JPEG for photos, PNG for graphics).
+By the way, Google recommends modern image format, which Webp.

 -